stungkit/1filellm/README.md

     - **Output:** The full Sci-Hub paper PDF is converted into a text file.

-The script generates the following output files:
+The script generates the following primary output files when run with command-line arguments:

-- `uncompressed_output.txt`: The full text output, automatically copied to the clipboard.
+- `output_aggregate.xml`: The full, aggregated XML output from all processed inputs.
+This is automatically copied to the clipboard.
-- `compressed_output.txt`: Cleaned and compressed text.
+- `compressed_aggregate.txt`: Cleaned and compressed text derived from `output_aggregate.xml` (only generated if compression is enabled).
 - `processed_urls.txt`: A list of all processed URLs during web crawling.

 ## Configuration